Lula says Brazil is no more divided than the US as he meets Biden - KESQ

 “Here there’s also a split, much more, or as serious as Brazil — Democrats and Republicans are very split up.
 Love it or leave it, that’s more or less what’s going on,” he told CNN’s Christiane Amanpour in Washington, adding that Brazil does not have “a hatred culture.”

-“Never could we imagine that in a country that was the symbol of democracy in the world — someone could try to invade the Capitol,” he said about the riots in the US.
+“Never could we imagine that in a country that was the symbol of democracy in the world — someone could try to invade the Capitol,” he said about the January 6, 2021 Capitol riot in the US.

-The troubling similarities of the January 8 attack on Brasilia with the US insurrection attempt on January 6, 2021, includes former President Jair Bolsonaro’s close alignment with former US President Donald Trump.
+The similarities between the January 8 attack on Brasilia and the US insurrection include former President Jair Bolsonaro’s close alignment with former US President Donald Trump.

-Lula calls Bolsonaro a “faithful copycat of Trump,” saying both men “don’t enjoy trade unions.
-They don’t like (the) business sector.
-They don’t like workers, don’t like women.
+Lula calls Bolsonaro a “faithful copycat of Trump,” saying both men “don’t enjoy trade unions… They don’t like workers, don’t like women.
 They don’t like Black people.”

+Both ex-leaders were repeatedly criticized during their terms for using racist and misogynistic language.

-Even so, Lula is not convinced all Bolsonaro supporters are ideologues.
+Even so, Lula is not convinced all Bolsonaro supporters are adherents to his views.
 “I am convinced that not everybody that voted for Bolsonaro follows Bolsonarism,” he said.

+After his election loss, Bolsonaro decamped for the United States.
+He has been living near Orlando, Florida, for more than a month, prompting some Democratic Party lawmakers to call for him to leave the country.

+Will Lula ask Biden to help extradite Bolsonaro back to Brazil?
+“I don’t know, I’m not going to talk about President Biden about that, this will depend on courts,” he replied.
+“One day he has to come back to Brazil and face all the lawsuits against him.”

 By extending an early invitation to Lula to visit the White House, Biden hopes to cultivate closer ties and demonstrate his support for one of the Western Hemisphere’s key players.